pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/raw/mobility/external/README.md

 187;2014-02-01 00:00:01.148457+01;POINT(41.9285433333333 12.4690366666667)
 297;2014-02-01 00:00:01.220066+01;POINT(41.8910686119733 12.4927045625339)
 ```
-This raw format is later parsed, cleaned, and converted into structured Parquet files in the `data/processed/mobility/` directory.
+This raw format is later parsed, cleaned, and converted into a structured Parquet file in the `data/processed/mobility/` directory.

 ---